yuguen-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/matmul/README.md

 You can compile and run this Reference Design in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Running the Reference Design
-You can perform the QR decomposition of 8 matrices repeatedly, as shown below.
+You can perform 8 multiplication of matrices repeatedly, as shown below.
 This step performs the following:
-* Generates 8 random matrices.
+* Generates 16 random matrices.
-* Computes the QR decomposition of the 8 matrices.
+* Computes the multiplication of the 16 matrices.
 * Repeats the decomposition multiple times (specified as a command line argument) to evaluate performance.